Yes, you can trade with Indian currency and overseas currency pair.

-Traditional investors in India have always preferred stock markets over other major marketslike forex and commodities particularly due to lack of knowledge which obstructs their investment decisions.Currency market is one such market which has a lot of potential to provide investors with substantial returns, but has somehow been the less preferred one.
+Traditional investors in India have always preferred stock markets over other major markets like forex and commodities particularly due to lack of knowledge which obstructs their investment decisions.The currency market is one such market which has a lot of potentials to provide investors with substantial returns but has somehow been the less preferred one.

 In India, the foreign exchange market is a developing market and is traded on two platforms i.e exchange platform (NSE, BSE, MSEI/MCX) and over-the-counter platform.
-The four currencies used for trading purpose are USDINR, GBPINR, EURINR and JPYINR.
+The four currencies used for the trading purpose are USDINR, GBPINR, EURINR, and JPYINR.

 Trading is an emotional game, however, it requires discipline.
 Hence, one should follow the rules in order to take advantage of the forex market.

 1) Do not make any trading decision without a plan.

 2) Do not allow emotions to cloud logical judgment.

 3) Invest in options with a view to earning returns with a minimal outflow of cash.